Islamic Media Center Banner

-The image is dominated by the fifteen slogans that appear alongside the (double) figure clad in white: 1) “Allahumma ‘alayka bil-tawaghit al-‘ajam wal-‘arab” (“O God, take those devils, Arabs and non-Arabs!”); 2) “Allahumma, ‘alayka bi-ru’asa’ihim wa-wuzara’ihim” (“O God, take their leaders and ministers!”); 3) “Allahumma, ‘alayka bi-nuwwabihim wa-dhubbatihim wa-‘askarihim” (“O God, take their representatives, officers and military!”); 4) “Allahumma, ‘alayka bi-mukhabaratihim” (“O God, take their intelligence agencies!”); 5) “Allahumma, ‘alayka bi-sahafatihim wa-mu’assasatihim” (“O God, take their press and institutions!”); 6) “Allahumma, ‘alayka bi-him, uqtulhum, shattithum” (“O God, get them, kill them, scatter them!”); 7) “Allahumma mazziqhum kulla mumazzaqin” (“O God, tear them asunder!”); 8) “Allahumma qatti‘hum irban[b] irban” (“O God, dismember them into small pieces!”); 9) “Allahumma, sharrid ‘uqulahum wa-afkarahum wa-khitattahum” (“O God, scare away their minds, thoughts and plans!”); 10) “Allahumma, waqqif al-dam fi ‘uruqihim” (“O God, halt their blood in their arteries!”); 11) “Allahumma, sharrid nisa’ahum wa-amwalahum” (“O God, scatter their women and wealth!”); 12) “Allahumma, ‘adhdhibhum wa-anzil al-ra‘ba bi-qulubihim” (“O God, torment them and smite their hearts with fear!”); 13) “Allahumma kharrib buyutahum wa-yattim atfalahum” (“O God, destroy their homes and orphan their children!”); 14) “Allahumma, ‘alayka bi-him, fa-innahum la ya‘jizuuka” (“O God, have at them, for they are powerless against you!”); and 15) “Ya qawiyy, ya jabbar, ya sami‘ al-du’a’” (“O Almighty, O Powerful One, O Hearer of prayers”).
+The image is dominated by the fifteen slogans that appear alongside the (double) figure clad in white — all are directed against the “tyrants” (tawaghit).
+This term is typically used by jihadists to describe dictators in the Arab World.
+1) “Allahumma ‘alayka bil-tawaghit al-‘ajam wal-‘arab” (“O God, take those tyrants, Arabs and non-Arabs!”); 2) “Allahumma, ‘alayka bi-ru’asa’ihim wa-wuzara’ihim” (“O God, take their leaders and ministers!”); 3) “Allahumma, ‘alayka bi-nuwwabihim wa-dhubbatihim wa-‘askarihim” (“O God, take their representatives, officers and military!”); 4) “Allahumma, ‘alayka bi-mukhabaratihim” (“O God, take their intelligence agencies!”); 5) “Allahumma, ‘alayka bi-sahafatihim wa-mu’assasatihim” (“O God, take their press and institutions!”); 6) “Allahumma, ‘alayka bi-him, uqtulhum, shattithum” (“O God, get them, kill them, scatter them!”); 7) “Allahumma mazziqhum kulla mumazzaqin” (“O God, tear them asunder!”); 8) “Allahumma qatti‘hum irban[b] irban” (“O God, dismember them into small pieces!”); 9) “Allahumma, sharrid ‘uqulahum wa-afkarahum wa-khitattahum” (“O God, scare away their minds, thoughts and plans!”); 10) “Allahumma, waqqif al-dam fi ‘uruqihim” (“O God, halt their blood in their arteries!”); 11) “Allahumma, sharrid nisa’ahum wa-amwalahum” (“O God, scatter their women and wealth!”); 12) “Allahumma, ‘adhdhibhum wa-anzil al-ra‘ba bi-qulubihim” (“O God, torment them and smite their hearts with fear!”); 13) “Allahumma kharrib buyutahum wa-yattim atfalahum” (“O God, destroy their homes and orphan their children!”); 14) “Allahumma, ‘alayka bi-him, fa-innahum la ya‘jizuuka” (“O God, have at them, for they are powerless against you!”); and 15) “Ya qawiyy, ya jabbar, ya sami‘ al-du’a’” (“O Almighty, O Powerful One, O Hearer of prayers”).